Description

 Summary

-Allison Atwill addresses the direct encounter part of the Peach Blossom koan.
-Meeting the peach blossoms, and all that this encompasses.
 The universe is always leaning in towards us in hopes we will notice, aside from attending to our problems.
 We feel it—we hear the faint whisperings and music of the call.
+(Allison Atwill)

-The direct encounter with whatever appears as peach blossoms is not a gradual entering, but a moment in which we are suddenly all the way in.
+The direct encounter with whatever appears as peach blossoms is not a gradual entering but a moment in which we are suddenly all the way in.
 And there is a satisfaction in that moment.
 Nothing else is needed.
 There is no sense of longing.
 There is a sufficiency in the moment.

-And these moments can arrive at any time, anywhere.
+These moments can arrive at any time, anywhere.
 They can come in an argument as easily as a beautiful sunset.
 There is a common ground within them as a feeling of silence, presence, and the eternal.
 Time becomes a spring eternal and we are the center of this spring.

 That is what was appearing.
 He was feeling everything just as we do.
 It can take the from of self-criticism or outward projection.
 These objections to reality are forms of separation and suffering.
 They are also the form of your awakening in its darkest, concentrated form.
 Whatever is appearing has something to do with your awakening.

 There are two aspects to our immersion in the encounter—the bodhisattva sense of being held, safe, and inside of things; or feeling unsafe, needing protection, feeling vulnerable and exposed.
-In the separation, time is linear.
+In the sense of separation, time is linear.
 In the held vessel, it is eternal and there is no right or wrong, good or bad, gain or loss.
 There is an eternal timeless now.

 When we are caught, we want to control the situation.
-We are certain of our facts and it is urgent and imperative that they are understood as the way!
+We are certain of our facts and it is urgent and imperative that they are understood as The Way!
 In the open state we are as the great teacher Linji says,

 I am just someone with nothing to do.